Solidarity in Action

 Clearing the Plains by James Daschuk meticulously details the state-sponsored attack on Indigenous communities in Canada - the relentless catastrophe that persists to the present day.

-by Jean Teillet tells the story of the Red River Metis Nation - known by the Cree as Otipemisiwak - The People Who Own Themselves - their ethnogenesis as a new Indigenous Nation, their culture of resistance, and how they came to be completely dispossessed of their land through the corrupt Scrip system to be known as the Road Allowance People.
+The North-West is Our Mother by Jean Teillet tells the story of the Red River Metis Nation - known by the Cree as Otipemisiwak - The People Who Own Themselves - their ethnogenesis as a new Indigenous Nation, their culture of resistance, and how they came to be completely dispossessed of their land through the corrupt Scrip system to be known as the Road Allowance People.

-by the late Indigenous leader and grassroots activist, Arthur Manuel, and Grand Chief Ronald Derrickson provides a road map to what reconciliation looks like for Indigenous People.
+The Reconciliation Manifesto by the late Indigenous leader and grassroots activist, Arthur Manuel, and Grand Chief Ronald Derrickson provides a road map to what reconciliation looks like for Indigenous People.

-by Chizuru Nobe-Ghelani and Mbalu Lumor asks what it means for the refugee-serving sector to be an ally to Indigenous Peoples?
+The Politics of Allyship with Indigenous Peoples in the Canadian Refugee-Serving Sector by Chizuru Nobe-Ghelani and Mbalu Lumor asks what it means for the refugee-serving sector to be an ally to Indigenous Peoples?
 The authors highlight the tensions that exist in allyship between Indigenous and refugee communities and discuss ways to work with those tensions.